 Update your details

-So we can stay in touch with you for each interview, you'll need to let us know if your contact details change.
-Please choose ANY of the following methods to update your details:
+So we can keep in touch, please let us know if your contact details change.

 - Email firstname.lastname@example.org (please provide your LSAY ID)

 - Call 1800 241 271 (toll free for most mobiles)

 - Fill out the reply paid form on the bottom of the letter we sent you and post it back to our survey conductors, Wallis.
 You may wish to place it in an envelope to keep your personal details hidden.
 You won’t need to use a stamp, just copy the reply paid address onto the envelope.